About the Project

-The app will never store your location in any form.
-We use the location coordinates to get Point of Interest, which will be stored locally and in server encrypted form, so we don't know what POI the users have been before.
+The app will never store your location coordinates in any form.
+We use the location coordinates to get the closest Point of Interest, which will be stored locally and then sent with its hashed value to the server, so we don't know what POI you have been before.

 Does the app detects my location in background?

 The app will detect the location in background if user has given the permission in profile page.
 This permission can be revoked by user at any point of time by turning it off in the settings page.

 Can I configure the app to only detect my location while I am using it?

 Yes, you can configure it in the profile page.
 Turning off background usage would mean the app will be able to detect location only when user is using it.